Eschatologue/CM_wiki/docs/spells/2nd-level.md

 As a :rsc-bonus-action: **Bonus Action** on your turn, you can move the spirit up to 30 feet to a space you can see.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d6 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the healing increases by 1d6 for each slot level above 2nd.

 ### Heat Metal
 *2nd-level transmutation*